Renters' Rights Act becomes law – here's what you need to know

-Here, we outline when the new legislation is expected to become law, what it will include, and how it could affect you.
+Here, we outline what it contains and how it could affect you.

 Be more money savvy